How Much Does Audio Description Cost?

 Is the Cost of Audio Description a Barrier to Accessibility?

-Across all markets, from the education industry to the entertainment industry, cost is a leading barrier for providing accessible content.
 Despite the legal requirements to implement audio description into web media content, many do not comply.
 Creating accessible content takes a lot of time, and often utilizes costly tools and technologies.

-Typically, decision makers are hesitant to spend the money and resources on creating content that is accessible to individuals with disabilities until they’re certain there is a need for such—for instance, if they receive a request for accommodation or someone files a lawsuit against them.
+Typically, decision-makers are hesitant to spend the money and resources on creating content that is accessible to individuals with disabilities until they’re certain there is a need for such – for instance, if they receive a request for accommodation or someone files a lawsuit against them.

 A prime example of this is the recent lawsuit filed against the producers of Broadway’s “Hamilton” for failing to provide audio description.
 While the producers of the show probably didn’t have bad intentions—and surely wanted their show to be available to a large audience—they neglected to provide audio description simply because it was costly and they didn’t think there would be a significant need for it.